NOAA-GSL/-geoflow-data-converter/README.md

 ### Get Code

-Download repository.
+Download repository:
 ```
 git clone https://github.com/NOAA-GSL/geoflow-data-converter.git
 ```

 ### Compile and Run

-1. Enter directory.
+1. Enter directory:
 ```
 cd geoflow-data-converter
 ```

-2. Build source.
+2. Build source:
 ```
 make
 ```

-3. Edit your UGRID JSON file as specified in the UGRID JSON File section.
+3. Edit your UGRID JSON file as specified in the `README-ugrid.md` file.

-4. Run program.
-Replace `JSON_FILENAME` with your UGRID JSON filename.
+4. Run program (replace `JSON_FILENAME` with your UGRID JSON filename):
 ```
 ./bin/main JSON_FILENAME
 ```

-### View ASCII Version of NetCDF File
+### Extra: View ASCII Version of NetCDF File
-To view a human-readable version of a NetCDF file, run the following command.
-Replace `NETCDF_FILENAME` with your `.nc` filename.
+To view a human-readable version of a NetCDF file, run the following command (replace `NETCDF_FILENAME` with your `.nc` filename):
 ```
 ncdump NETCDF_FILENAME
 ```

 ## Option B: Running on a NOAA RDHPCS (Research & Development HPC System) System
 Tested on NOAA's Hera supercomputer.
 For instructions on logging onto Hera and other Hera commands, see the [RDHPCS docs](https://rdhpcs-common-docs.rdhpcs.noaa.gov/wiki/index.php/Start).

-### Install
+### Install Libraries

 1. Once logged into your user account on Hera, set up a path to the custom module files created by the GeoFLOW team that they regularly use.
 There are two different ways to do this:
 - Option A: From a terminal, each time you log in and get a new shell: